Battle of Gettysburg: Herr Ridge, McPherson Ridge and Seminary Ridge

 Anticipating that the Confederates would march on Gettysburg from the west on the morning of July 1, Buford laid out his defenses on three ridges west of the town: Herr Ridge, McPherson Ridge and Seminary Ridge.
 These were appropriate terrain for a delaying action by his small cavalry division against superior Confederate infantry forces, meant to buy time awaiting the arrival of Union infantrymen who could occupy the strong defensive positions south of town at Cemetery Hill, Cemetery Ridge, and Culp's Hill.
 Buford understood that if the Confederates could gain control of these heights, Meade's army would have difficulty dislodging them.

 Heth's division advanced with two brigades forward, commanded by brigadier generals James J. Archer and Joseph R. Davis.
 They proceeded easterly in columns along the Chambersburg Pike.
 3 mi west of town, about 7:30 a.m. on July 1, the two brigades met light resistance from vedettes of Union cavalry, and deployed into line.
-According to lore, the Union soldier to fire the first shot of the battle was Lt.
-Marcellus Jones.
-Lt.
-Jones later returned to Gettysburg, in 1886 erecting a monument marking the spot where he fired the first shot.
-Eventually Heth's men encountered dismounted troopers of Col. William Gamble's cavalry brigade.
-The dismounted troopers resisted stoutly, delaying the Confederate advance by firing their breechloading carbines and Spencer repeating carbines or Spencer repeating rifles from behind fences and trees.
-Still, by 10:20 a.m., the Confederates had pushed the Union cavalrymen east to McPherson Ridge, when the vanguard of the I Corps (Major General John F. Reynolds) finally arrived.
+According to lore, the Union soldier to fire the first shot of the battle was Lieutenant Marcellus Jones.
+Eventually Heth's men encountered dismounted troopers of Colonel William Gamble's cavalry brigade.
+The dismounted troopers resisted stoutly, delaying the Confederate advance with most firing their breech-loading Sharp's carbines from behind fences and trees.
+(A small number of troopers had other carbine models.
+A small minority of historians have written that some troopers had Spencer repeating carbines or Spencer repeating rifles but most sources disagree.)
+Still, by 10:20 am, the Confederates had pushed the Union cavalrymen east to McPherson Ridge, when the vanguard of the I Corps (Major General John F. Reynolds) finally arrived.

 North of the pike, Davis gained a temporary success against Brigadier General Lysander Cutler's brigade but was repelled with heavy losses in an action around an unfinished railroad bed cut in the ridge.
 South of the pike, Archer's brigade assaulted through Herbst (also known as McPherson's) Woods.
 The Union Iron Brigade under Brigadier General Solomon Meredith enjoyed initial success against Archer, capturing several hundred men, including Archer himself.